 Welcome to the SAO British Open sports betting preview.
-At the bottom of the page you will find a free pick, provided by one of our top SAO handicappers.
-Sure, you could technically scroll down right now to find it, but you really should read the entire page because it has some exciting information and advice on how to maximize your British Open bets.
+You will find a free pick at the bottom of the page, provided by one of our top SAO handicappers.
+You could scroll down right now to find it, but you should read the entire page because it has some exciting information and advice on maximizing your British Open bets.

 British Open = Open Championship

 First, let’s get something out of the way.
-Yes, we know the official name of the British Open is the Open Championship.
-On this page, we will refer to the tournament as the British Open because that is what Scott Van Pelt calls it and we trust him implicitly.
+Yes, we know the official name of the British Open is the Open Championship or The Open.
+On this page, we will refer to the tournament as the British Open because that is what Scott Van Pelt calls it, and we trust him implicitly.

 When Is The British Open?

-The 2021 British Open will take place from July 15 through the 18th at Royal St. George’s (more on the venue later).
-If you’re planning to follow along from the U.S., NBC will have the broadcasting rights.
+The 2023 British Open will occur from July 20 through the 23rd at Royal Liverpool Golf Course (more on the venue later).
+If you plan to follow along from the U.S., NBC will have the broadcasting rights.

 British Open Observations